Mental Health Book

 NIH: National Institute on Alcohol Abuse and Alcoholism

-Definition (NCI) A chemical substance found in beer, wine, and liquor, and some medicines, mouthwashes, household products, and essential oils (scented liquid taken from plants).
+Definition (NCI_NCI-GLOSS) A chemical substance found in beer, wine, and liquor, and some medicines, mouthwashes, household products, and essential oils (scented liquid taken from plants).
 Alcohol contains a carbon atom attached to a hydroxyl group (a molecule made of an oxygen atom and a hydrogen atom).

 Definition (MSH) A clear, colorless liquid rapidly absorbed from the gastrointestinal tract and distributed throughout the body.
 It has bactericidal activity and is used often as a topical disinfectant.
 It is widely used as a solvent and preservative in pharmaceutical preparations as well as serving as the primary ingredient in ALCOHOLIC BEVERAGES.